Visitors to RBA - please read in advance of your visit.

 All visitors and contractors coming into the school must report to Main Reception.

 Please sign in using our electronic visitor system (clear instructions on how to do this will appear on the screen).
-A photograph of your face will be taken and a visitor ID pass generated.
+A photograph of your face will be taken.
 Please use the plastic holder and visitor lanyard provided and make sure your ID is clearly visible to staff and students.

 If you are a member of Her Majesty's Inspectorate, or an inspector contracted by Ofsted, we will require you to display your ID Badge.
 ID Badges must have a photograph, full name and identification number for reference.
 You will be asked to wear a BEST/RBA lanyard as well.
 Please ensure this is kept on at all times.